spamegg1/reviews/README.md

 Originally Prolog was created by a linguist, so the main application is studying Grammars.
 The course will teach you context free grammars and definite clause grammars.
 Very important stuff if you want to go into parsing and compilers!
 That will be your "final project".
 You'll probably never use Prolog in the real world.
 The website claims it is coded in Prolog though!

 *Spam's recommendation:* Take it only if you like complex mathematical algorithmic thinking, or have strong interest/background in Mathematical Logic/Proof Theory/Linguistics.
 But the Logic Programming's way of thinking can be VERY USEFUL if you plan to go into an area of CS with hard problems.
+Study backtracking and search trees.

 ### <a name="cs212"></a> Udacity CS212
 https://www.udacity.com/course/design-of-computer-programs--cs212

 I took this course twice!
 Once a few years before I started OSSU.
 I had to quit because it was too hard and I was frustrated.
+It totally kicked my ass and wiped the floor with it.
 The second time around I finished it.

 The instructor Peter Norvig is a super smart guy leading Google AI Research (at the time, 2013?).
 His teaching style is very tough and definitely not for most people.
 He leaves A LOT up to you: he wants you to think through the problem, go to Python website and look up functions from the Python library to solve the problem, and not only that, but to solve it in a clever, short, elegant way.
 The first time I took it, a lot of students were really butthurt in the forums complaining about him.
 Later the TAs added some extra exercises and videos to explain some of those high-level, functional Python features unfamiliar to beginners, such as the itertools module.

 But the course is incredibly valuable.
 It teaches you so many "high-level" programming ideas and tricks.
 I first learned the concept of Refactoring and Memoization here.
 It's a purely problem-solving, puzzle-solving course, except for the language theory section in the middle.
 That part just didn't click even the second time around.
 You solve the famous Zebra puzzle, the Pouring problem (from Die Hard 3 with Bruce Willis and Samuel Jackson), create a Poker game, solve a parking problem, among others.
 Norvig teaches you the concepts from breadth-first-search and depth-first-search, the problem space, the "frontier", and uses all kinds of functional programming tricks available in Python to make the code short and elegant.

 The assignments are very hard.
 Definitely up there with Algorithms or even Advanced Programming.
-Interestingly my Scala Specialization mentioned the Pouring problem, and Martin Odersky offered a Scala solution after praising Norvig's Python solution as "elegant".
+Interestingly years later my Scala Specialization mentioned the Pouring problem, and Martin Odersky offered a Scala solution after praising Norvig's Python solution as "elegant".

 *Spam's recommendation:* Take it only if you want a real challenge, you're OK with a very indirect instructor, and you are self-driven to do your own searches through documentation and figure things out.